campg2j003/jfw_nsh/readme.txt

 !define JAWSDefaultProgDir "$JAWSPROGDIR" ;Default directory containing JAWS program files (in JAWSDefaultProgDir\<JAWSVersion>)

 ### User settings:
-!Define ScriptName "Jaws Script for Audacity"
-!define ScriptApp "audacity" ; the base name of the app the scripts are for !define JAWSMINVERSION "" ; min version of JAWS for which this script can be installed !define JAWSMAXVERSION "" ; max version of JAWS for which this script can be installed
+!Define ScriptName "Jaws Script for Audacity" ;name displayed to user and used for folder in %programfiles% !define ScriptApp "audacity" ; the base name of the app the scripts are for !define JAWSMINVERSION "" ; min version of JAWS for which this script can be installed !define JAWSMAXVERSION "" ; max version of JAWS for which this script can be installed